Editor’s Note: This post has been updated with fresh links and content.

-If you’ve had any traction with getting sales from Search campaigns, you probably know that the closer someone’s search matches your product, the likelier you are to get a sale.
+If you’ve had any traction with getting sales from Search campaigns, you probably know that the closer someone’s search matches your product, the more likely you are to get a sale.

 For example, let’s say someone walks into your store and you’re hoping to sell them this shoe:

-If someone just says they want a pair of “shoes,” it’s a shot in the dark at whether they’re going to be interested in this specific pair of Jordans.
+If someone says they just want a pair of “shoes,” it’s a shot in the dark.
+They may or may not be interested in this specific pair of Jordans.

-If someone else walks in and says they’re looking for a pair of Jordans, there’s a decently probably chance that they may be interested in this pair among the other models you carry.
+But when someone else walks in and says they’re looking for a pair of Jordans, there’s a decent chance that they’re interested in this pair among the other models you carry.

-But if you have a customer who walks in and asks specifically for the AIr Jordan 14 Retro, the sale is basically a done deal – it’s an exact match.
+And if you have a customer who walks in and asks specifically for the Air Jordan 14 Retro in size 11, the sale is basically a done deal, because it’s an exact match to a specific request.

 Now, here’s the problem with Shopping campaigns.
 Shopping campaigns don’t have a built-in way for you to control your search queries.

-And because the quality of a search query can have such a direct affect on the likelihood of you gaining a sale, this lack of control also affects your profits.
+And because the quality of a search query can have a direct effect on the likelihood of a sale, this lack of control also affects your profits.